SLAVICMIKE/StockMarketProject/README.md

 # Stock Market Research Project

 ## Overview

-Efficient management of financial analysis and investment processes is of paramount importance for finance professionals, investors, and analysts.
-Swift and efficient access to daily and two-month financial performance data of specific companies is an essential requirement for decision-makers.
-This project provides a solution to this need by utilizing the Google Finance function and Google Sheets scripting capabilities.
+Effectively overseeing financial analysis and investment procedures holds significant importance for finance professionals, investors, and analysts.
+Decision-makers require prompt and streamlined access to the daily and two-month financial performance data of particular companies.
+This initiative addresses this need by leveraging the Google Finance function and harnessing the scripting capabilities of Google Sheets.

 ## Project Details

 This study has facilitated real-time access to the descriptions, CEOs, headquarter locations, websites, employee numbers, sector, and industry information of specific companies, including:

-- Apple Inc
-- Accenture Plc
-- Adobe Inc
-- Amazon.com, Inc
-- Broadcom Inc
-- Salesforce Inc
-- Cisco Systems Inc
-- Alphabet Inc Class A
-- IBM Common Stock
-- Intuit Inc
-- Meta Platforms Inc
-- Microsoft Corp
-- Oracle Corp
-- Uber Technologies Inc
-- VMware, Inc
+-

 This access has been achieved through the Google Finance function and Google Sheets scripting features.
 Additionally, current and historical stock market data of these companies has been retrieved from Google Finance and Yahoo Finance websites, accelerating the analysis and decision-making processes.